 The final exam cannot be held prior to the mid-point of the semester if questions on the exam are based on courses in which the student is currently enrolled.
-If a student has completed all required degree plan coursework, the student is not required to be registered for classes in the semester the final examination is administered (unless they hold an assistantship).
-For specific final examination requirements, a student should check the program requirements for the degree in which they are pursuing.
+If a student has completed all required degree plan coursework, the student is not required to be registered for classes in the semester the final examination is administered (unless he/she holds an assistantship).
+For specific final examination requirements, a student should check the program requirements for the degree which he/she is pursuing.

 The student's department will promptly report the results of the Final Examination to the Graduate and Professional School via the Academic Requirements Completion System (ARCS) within 10 working days of completion of the final examination.
-If an approved committee member substitution (1 only) has been made, their approval must be submitted to the Graduate and Professional School via ARCS.
+If an approved committee member substitution (one only) has been made, their approval must be submitted to the Graduate and Professional School via ARCS.